Skip to main content

 Fix: Re-connecting will resolve this issue.

-Known issue: Browser application unable to launch without creating a new profile
+Known issue: The Google Chrome browser cannot launch without creating a new profile

 Issue: You cannot launch Google Chrome simultaneously from both the parent machine and the SUT because Windows restricts the launch of Chrome using the same profile between the parent session and the child SUT.